-23. PREPAYMENTS, OTHER RECEIVABLES AND OTHER ASSETS
+23(a).
+PREPAYMENTS, OTHER RECEIVABLES AND OTHER ASSETS

-Notes 2023 RMB'000 2022 RMB'000
+Notes 2024 RMB'000 2023 RMB'000

-Prepayments (a) 134,841 135,317
+Prepayments (a) 58,369 134,841

 Consideration receivables (b) 89,697 89,697

-Deposits and other receivables (c) 130,786 464,864
+Deposits and other receivables (c) 134,882 130,786

-Land development cost recoverable (d) 2,665,732

-Cost to obtain contracts (e) 43,265 39,620
+Cost to obtain contracts (d) 26,770 43,265

-Due from related parties (f) 32,178 33,326
+Due from related parties (e) 2,269 32,178

-Other tax recoverable 199,496 176,214
+Other tax recoverable 153,752 199,496

-3,295,995 939,038
+465,739 630,263

-Impairment allowance (g) (95,666) (94,091)
+Impairment allowance (f) (93,195) (95,666)

-· ·

-3,200,329 844,947
+372,544 534,597

 - (a) The amounts mainly represent the prepayments to sub-contractors for the property construction. - (b) On 30 October 2020, a wholly owned indirect subsidiary of the Company disposed 49% equity interests in an associate, Xishuangbanna Yunchen Real Estate Co., Ltd. to Xishuangbanna Global Sunac Tourism Development Co., Ltd. ("Global Sunac") at a consideration of approximately RMB95.35 million.
 Global Sunac is a subsidiary of Sunac China Holdings Limited ("Sunac China"), which is listed in Main Board of the Hong Kong Stock Exchange Limited.
 Pursuant to the disposal agreement, the consideration is payable within 12 months from the date of the disposal agreement.
-As at 31 December 2022, amount of RMB89,697,000 (2021: RMB89,697,000) was still outstanding, management of the Company are in doubt of the ability and the incentives of Sunac China Group to repay the outstanding balances and considered the possibility of recovery was remote.
-Therefore, a lifetime ECL (Stage 3) of RMB89,697,000 was recognised during the year ended 31 December 2022, During the year ended 31 December 2022, the Group has taken legal action against Sunac China Group for the settlement of the outstanding receivables.

-During the year ended 31 December 2023, there is no repayment of any debt from Sunac China and the legal case is still in progress.
-Hence, there is no reversal of impairment or written off during the year.
+As at 31 December 2022, amount of RMB89,697,000 was still outstanding, management of the Company are in doubt of the ability and the incentives of Sunac China Group to repay the outstanding balances and considered the possibility of recovery was remote.
+Therefore, a lifetime ECL [Stage 3] of RMB89,697,000 was recognised during the year ended 31 December 2022.
+During the year ended 31 December 2022, the Group has taken legal action against Sunac China Group for the settlement of the outstanding receivables.
+During the years ended 31 December 2023 and 2024, there is no repayment of any debt from Sunac China and the legal case is still in progress.
+Hence, there is no reversal of impairment or written off during these two years. - (c) The amounts mainly represent deposits with suppliers and governments. - (d) Cost to obtain contracts is initially recognised as an asset for revenue to be recognised upon transfer of completed properties held for sale.
+Included in cost to obtain contracts are sales commission and stamp duty.
+When the revenue from the related contract is recognised, the amount recognised as cost to obtain contracts is charged out to selling and distribution expenses and administrative expenses.
+As at 31 December 2024 and 2023, the loss allowance was assessed to be minimal.